 Myasthenia gravis life expectancy

-While there is no cure for myasthenia gravis (MG), the rare neuromuscular disease generally has a good prognosis, with most patients having an average life expectancy.
-Advances in MG diagnosis and care have made deaths directly related to MG uncommon.
-However, in severe cases, the disease can still have life-threatening consequences.
+While there is no cure for myasthenia gravis (MG), the life expectancy for the autoimmune neuromuscular disease is usually normal.
+Advances in MG diagnosis and care have made deaths directly related to MG uncommon, but life-threatening complications are possible.

-MG is an autoimmune condition driven by self-reactive antibodies that attack proteins important for nerve-muscle communication, leading to symptoms of weakness and fatigue that can affect muscles throughout the body.
-Disease progression is highly variable, being mild for some people and severe for others.
+MG is an autoimmune condition driven by self-reactive antibodies that target proteins essential for nerve-muscle communication, resulting in symptoms of muscle weakness and fatigue.

-A variety of factors, including MG type, respiratory involvement, and tumors in the thymus gland can influence MG life expectancy.
-There’s no way to specifically predict how long a person will live with MG, but proper treatment and a healthy lifestyle can help patients live full and active lives.
+A variety of factors can influence MG life expectancy, and there’s no way to specifically predict how long a person can live with MG.
+Still, proper treatment and a healthy lifestyle can help patients live full and active lives.

 What are the factors affecting MG life expectancy?

-The incidence of MG in the U.S. and globally — including in Africa, Asia, and Europe — has been increasing in recent years, which has been attributed in part to improved diagnosis and care that enable patients to live longer.
+The prevalence of MG in the U.S. and globally is on the rise, possibly due to improvements in diagnosis and care that enable patients to live longer.

 MG type

-MG prognosis is generally good across all three main forms of the disease — ocular MG, generalized MG (gMG), and transient neonatal MG — although disease type can influence the likelihood that a person will experience potential life-threatening complications.
+MG prognosis is generally good across all three main forms of the disease, which are ocular MG, generalized MG (gMG), and transient neonatal MG.
+However, disease type can influence the risk of life-threatening complications such as:

-- choking or aspiration pneumonia, a lung infection that occurs when food or liquids are accidentally inhaled into the airways, both of which are associated with weakness in bulbar muscles, or those in the head and neck.
+• choking or aspiration pneumonia, a lung infection that occurs when food or liquids are accidentally inhaled into the airways, both of which are associated with weakness in the muscles of the head and neck (bulbar muscles)

 Myasthenic crisis and respiratory involvement

-A serious complication of MG — and a factor most likely to influence life expectancy — is a myasthenic crisis, a medical emergency where weakness in respiratory muscles causes severe breathing problems that require hospitalization.
-Around 15%-20% of MG patients experience at least one myasthenic crisis in their lifetime.
+A serious complication of MG and a factor most likely to influence life expectancy is a myasthenic crisis, which is experienced by 15%-20% of patients at least once in their lifetime.

 Thymoma